pedrofortini/machine-monitor-system/README.md

 To run the backend SpringBoot API, run:

  `mvn spring-boot:run`

+The Backend API endpoints were generated and documented using [Swagger](https://swagger.io/).
+The swagger documentation is located on `/src/main/resources/swagger.yaml`, use [Swagger Editor](https://editor.swagger.io/) to visualize it.

 To run the React.js client, enter the app folder and run:

 `yarn start`

 You can acess the application in a web browser via the URL `http://localhost:3000`.
 Following Figure shows the Home page of the application.

 ![alt text](./src/main/resources/machine_monitor_home.png "MachineMonitor")

 ## Definitions

+The following figure is the ER Diagram for the system.

 ![alt text](./src/main/resources/ER_Diagram.png "ER-Diagram")

-Explicar rapidamente a modelagem, e citar o uso do H2

 ## Usage